• Skip to primary navigation

 Chicken and ham go so well together (if you don't believe me, try this recipe for chicken and ham pie).
 Add a slice of cheese and a coating of crispy breadcrumbs and smother with a delicious honey mustard sauce and you have an easy chicken cordon bleu supper that the family will be begging you to make time and time again.

-Cordon bleu actually derives from French; cordon = ribbon and bleu = blue, and the term cordon bleu is actually used to describe meals of an exceptionally high standard.
-And all it will take is one mouthful of this delicious chicken dish to understand why it is called chicken cordon bleu – this chicken is outstanding!!!
+Cordon bleu means 'blue ribbon', and actually derives from French; cordon = ribbon and bleu = blue.
+The term 'cordon bleu' is used to describe meals of an exceptionally high standard.
+All it will take is one mouthful of this delicious chicken dish to understand why it is called chicken cordon bleu - this chicken is outstanding!!!

 And the sauce.
 What can I say about this amazing honey mustard sauce that smothers the chicken?
 Honestly, this sauce is so good it deserves a recipe of its own.
 The combination of honey and mustard is a match made in heaven, but pair this with a tub of ricotta cheese and you have a sauce that is so lip-smackingly good that you will be eating it by the spoonful.